Lankaran-Astara Economic Region: Natural resources

-The economic region is rich with natural resources such as sand, clay, gravel, gypsum, marble, as well as mineral water and forests.
+The economic region is rich in natural resources such as sand, clay, gravel, gypsum, marble, as well as mineral water and forests.
 The region has a thick forest cover, with 25.3% of the forest area being in the territory of Astara, 24.4% being in Lerik and 20% being in the Lankaran administrative regions.
 Forests of the region are dominated by Parrotia persica, chestnut oak, silk acacia (Albizia julibrissin), etc.

 There are up to 20 mineral springs in the Astara district.
 The water temperature of these springs is 35–50 °C. The composition of the springs such as Lankaran, Ashaghi Lankaran, Havzava, Nafthoni, Meshesu, Ibadisu, and others in the Lankaran administrative district is rich in sulfur and minerals that are important in healing.
 In the territory of Masally, Lerik, Yardimli administrative districts there are many mineral springs, which are used in treatment.